Nicaragua–United States relations

 Friendly bilateral relations now exist between Nicaragua and the United States.
 However, in the 19th and 20th centuries, tensions were high and American intervention was frequent.
-In the 1980s, due to Red Scare paranoia and an attempt to put down socialism in the region, the U.S proceeded to wage an undeclared war against the left-wing Sandinista movement by funding the Contra groups until it was defeated in the election in 1990.
+In the 1980s, due to Red Scare paranoia and an attempt to put down communism and socialism in Latin America, the U.S proceeded to wage an unprovoked war against the left-wing Sandinista movement by funding the Contra groups until it was defeated in the election in 1990.

 History

 The United States Marine Corps first landed in Nicaragua in 1852.
 According to Captain Harry Allenson Ellsworth, a Marine Corps historian, their presence was "for the protection of American lives and interests."
 One occasion was to protect an American mining company where workers were threatening a strike.
 Another time they just stayed long enough to burn down San Juan del Norte because – seven years earlier – the American minister to Nicaragua had been kept there overnight against his will before he was released just the following morning.
 Most Marine landings involved supporting one Nicaraguan faction against another.